am interested in bringing post-doctoral scientists with research

 publication (if available).

-am currently accepting graduate students with interests in plant or
+am looking for bright graduate students with interests in plant or

 forest ecology who would like to pursue PhD, MS, or MPS degrees in Ecology,